SICO-SYS/Li/README.md

 # Li
-An element of asset service
+An element of Cloud service